MariekeVromman/prostate_cancer/README.md

 This folders contains the output data from mapping the fastq files with STAR and generating counts with FeatureCounts, and the output data from running the circRNA pipeline.
 As this is a big folder, it is not included in the github repo itself, but it is present on the hard disk.

 2. **scripts**
-This folder contains al scripts used on the cluster to generate the data in the `data` folder.
+This folder contains al scripts used on the cluster to run the pipeline to generate the data in the `data` folder.
+The pipelines are stored in a separate GitHub repo: [RNA_seq](https://github.com/MariekeVromman/RNA_seq).

     - first, the scripts to download the references, to download the data and to merge two sequencing runs (see warning above).
     - then, the scripts to run run `STAR` and `FeatureCounts` were run to generate counts for each sample